lbsa71/moldy_worldbuilding/docs/instructions.md

 Key Features to Implement:
 Load the Ink script using inkjs and parse its contents.
 Display dialogue and choices using Babylon.js GUI (text overlays and buttons).

+On dialog item:
+Show the item.
+Read the position tag to determine the new 2D location. if there is a position, move to that position before continuing to the next dialog item.
+Use the existing character movement to animate the avatar moving to the new position on the ground mesh.

 On choice selection:
+Clear all dialog items.
 Progress to the next knot.
-Read the position tag to determine the new 2D location.
-Use the existing character movement to animate the avatar moving to the new position on the ground mesh.

 Keep all interactions within the Babylon.js scene.
 Deliverables:
 A single Astro project with: